How powerful does your PC really need to be?

 There’s a reason many gamers spend thousands of dollars on powerful desktop or laptop computers with fancy cooling systems.
 Modern 3D games place huge demands on graphics processing units (GPU) in order to manipulate thousands of polygons every second.
 Put simply: the more powerful the GPU and the more RAM it has, the higher you’ll be able to set the frame rate and graphics quality in a game.

-In between the lowest cost PCs and the hugely expensive gaming PCs, there are a multitude of options when it comes to CPU, RAM and storage.
-And there are several other tasks that benefit from increased power.
+In between the lowest cost PCs and the hugely expensive gaming PCs, there are many options for CPU, RAM, and storage.
+And several other tasks benefit from increased power.
 Video editing is one such application.
-Editing video involves manipulating thousands of still images, or frames, very quickly in order that the editor can preview the results of an effect or adjustment in real time.
+Editing video involves manipulating thousands of still images, or frames, very quickly so that the editor can preview the results of an effect or adjustment in real-time.
 In addition to a powerful GPU, that requires lots of computer memory/ RAM (16GB minimum) and fast storage.